 The American Dental Association statement of August 4, 2016:

 According to the American Dental Association (ADA), interdental cleaners such as floss are an essential part of taking care of your teeth and gums.
-Cleaning between teeth removes plaque that can lead to cavities or gum disease in the areas where a toothbrush can’t reach.
-Interdental cleaning is proven to help remove debris between teeth that can contribute to plaque buildup.
+Cleaning between the teeth removes plaque that can lead to cavities or gum disease in the areas where a toothbrush can’t reach.
+Interdental cleaning is proven to help remove debris between the teeth that can contribute to plaque buildup.

 So after all the confusion, the message remains the same.
 Brush, floss, eat healthy foods, and see your dentist regularly to ensure that your dental care is in tip-top shape!
 That’s the 1-2-3-4 of ensuring the best dental health.
 To contact us for your appointment call today!